 Beyond the Blog

-Learn more from Dr. Scott Downey in the online Sales Management and Leadership professional development program May 26-27, 2021!
-You’ll have the opportunity to assess your people development skills and gain tools for becoming a more effective coach for your team, all in a travel-free, safe way.
-Through a combination of live sessions, small group work and pre-recorded videos, you’ll also learn about the five keys to leading effective developmental conversations, practice handling situations such as retaining good salespeople, and learn to use assets your team already possesses to their greatest potential.
+Learn more from Dr. Scott Downey in the Sales Management and Leadership program!
+You’ll have the opportunity to assess your people development skills and gain tools for becoming a more effective coach for your team.
+Through group discussions and activities, you’ll also practice handling situations such as retaining good salespeople and using assets your team already possesses to their greatest potential.

 Value-based sales can empower companies to craft compelling value propositions, understand the customer’s business model and effectively communicate to stakeholders.